Finding Functions from DerivativesIn Exercises 37–40, find the fu... | Channels for Pearson+

 Antiderivatives

-Antiderivatives, or indefinite integrals, are functions that reverse the process of differentiation.
-To find a function from its derivative, we integrate the derivative.
-In this case, integrating r'(θ) = 8 − csc²θ will yield the original function r(θ) plus a constant of integration, C.
+An antiderivative of a function is another function whose derivative is the original function.
+To find a function from its derivative, we perform integration, which is the reverse process of differentiation.
+In this context, finding the antiderivative of f'(x) = 2x - 1 will yield the original function f(x).

 Recommended video: